zlatilov96/Gallery-Project-with-PHP-SQL/README.md

 - The Admin Panel can be accessed through this link (http://localhost/name-of-folder-you-saved-the-project/admin_area/index.php)

-- Use the following credentials to access the Admin Panel and use the functionallity there
+- Use the following credentials to access the Admin Panel and use the functionallity there:
-  Username: admin
+  - Username: admin
-  Passowrd: 1234
+  - Passowrd: 1234

 Additional Information: